hpi-dhc/PharMe/scripts/README.md

 and optionally correct what can be corrected easily in `<PATH_TO_BACKUP>_corrected_<TIMESTAMP>.base64.json`.

-Also checks which bricks are not used in guidelines.
+Also checks whether guidelines with same implications / recommendations were annotated consistently (although this check will not catch similar formulations) and which bricks are not used in guidelines.

 ### Drug annotation checks